James-S-Santangelo/paper-rcourse/paper.md

 ## Story of the project

-While there are many excellent open source software available for quantitative data analysis, the use of less capable tools (such as spreadsheet software) is still prevalent among researchers, even though these drastically reduce analytical reproducibility, power, and efficiency.
-This happens partly due to lack of awareness, and partly because students (who will be future researchers) often are not incentivized to learn new and better tools, as they usually must use what their supervisor or colleagues use.
-Those who do try to learn these modern tools often do so in isolation, without much formal training available, and aside from their main research activities.
-These are major barriers to learning.
-To help break these barries, we launched the graduate student group [UofT Coders](http://uoftcoders.github.io/) where we run peer-led learning sessions on using code for research through skill sharing, co-working, and community building in a friendly and supportive environment.
+While there are many excellent open source software packages available for quantitative data analysis, the use of less capable tools (such as spreadsheet software) is still prevalent among researchers, even though these drastically reduce analytical reproducibility, power, and efficiency.
+This happens partly due to lack of awareness, and partly because graduate students, many of whom will be future researchers, often are not incentivized to learn new and better tools, as they usually must use what their supervisor or colleagues use.
+Those who do try to learn these modern tools often do so in isolation and without much formal training available.
+These are major barriers to
+learning.
+To help break down these barries, we launched the graduate student group [University of Toronto Coders](http://uoftcoders.github.io/) where we run peer-led learning sessions on using code for research through skill sharing, co-working, and community building in a friendly and supportive environment.

-After running many sessions and after consistently received overwhelmingly positive feedback on our content and teaching style, we sought to formally share our experiences through the university curriculum.
+After running many sessions and consistently receiving overwhelmingly positive feedback on our content and teaching style, we sought to formally share our experiences through the university curriculum.
 We designed a course on open, reproducible data analysis, and contacted multiple departments that would be